kraytos17/transform-img/README.md

 # transform-img

-Image format converter in Rust (currently .ppm <-> .png only supported)
+Image format converter in Rust (currently .ppm to .png only supported)